 It was a delight when, after fifteen weeks of closure, St Augustine’s was able to re-open for Mass on weekdays and Sundays from Monday 6th July.
 Deo gratias !

 The first stage in our phased re-opening was that we would be able to open, for private prayer only, with appropriate hygiene precautions, from Monday 15th June.
-We therefore opened the doors between 5pm and 7pm that day, and the Church has been regularly open from 2-5pm on Saturday and Sunday afternoons, from 20th June.
+We therefore opened the doors between 5pm and 7pm that day, and the Church was regularly open from 2-5pm on Saturday and Sunday afternoons, from 20th June.
 See below for times elsewhere in the locality.
 These opportunities for private prayer will continue, as long as the good people who have volunteered to steward these occasions are willing to carry on.
-However, since the take-up of this opportunity has been very low since we re-opened for Mass, with effect from 8th August the hours will be 3-5pm only,
+However, since the take-up of this opportunity has been very low since we re-opened for Mass, with effect from 8th August the hours will be 3-5pm only – and during September this will only be on Sunday afternoons. because of First Confession arrangements on Saturdays.

 In re-opening for public Mass, we have to comply with detailed guidance from Bishop David, the Bishops’ Conference and HM Government about minimising the risk of spreading infection by people gathering in an indoor space.
 We are still a long way from “business as normal”.
-From next weekend, 8/9th August, it will be mandatory to wear a face covering when you come to Mass ; you remove it or pull it down briefly to receive Holy Communion
+From the weekend of 8/9th August, it is mandatory to wear a face covering when you come to Mass ; you remove it or pull it down briefly to receive Holy Communion

 We still have to operate under a 2m social distancing rule, since the relaxation to 1m is not applicable to all situations, just to those where there is no practical alternative (like small restaurants) – and we cannot say that.